 - Stage 2. possibly a video or telephone interview

-- Stage 3. live assessment - this is done at an assessment centre, and it will be a busy day, with lots of other applicants there too
+- Stage 3. live assessment - held at an assessment centre it will be a busy day, with lots of other applicants

 - Stage 4. hopefully, a job offer

 There are still not many DAs on the market.
-Some companies only take between 2 and 10 applicants each year, and they will have hundreds of CVs from which to choose.
+Some companies only offer 2 - 10 places each year and as they will have hundreds of applications and CVs to choose from please expect it to be competitive.

 All DAs are created by businesses in partnership with an academic institution who act as the degree provider.
 The course content has to conform to a National Standard which will have been written with the cooperation of at least ten other businesses working in the same field, ensuring that the degree has depth and is recognised and valued by others.
 All programs and their providers are accredited by a National body who oversee DAs specifically.

-At the end of the course, many students are likely to remain with the organisation they have trained with and can advance quickly thanks to their skills both practical and theoretical combined with an understanding of how real life works.
+At the end of the course, many students are likely to remain with the organisation they have trained with and can advance in the job quickly thanks to having aquired the specific skills, both practical and theoretical, combined with an understanding of how real life works that the organisation requires.
 British Telecom report that the retention rate for Apprentices within their business is much higher than for those coming into the business via their graduate scheme: 93% versus 38%.
-Other large organisations are suggesting that the appeal and success of DAs will mean that they invest less in graduate training programs in the future and put more money into their Degree Apprenticeship (and Apprenticeship) schemes.
+Other large businesses are suggesting that the appeal and success of DAs will mean that they will start to invest less in graduate training programs in the future and put more funding into their Degree Apprenticeship (and Apprenticeship) schemes.

 We should point out that DAs are NOT right for everyone.
 Applicants have to be motivated and prepared to put in the hours as they are usually expected to work a full week and study in their spare time.
 At present, the courses offered are mostly connected to technical jobs although there are a few management training programs on offer.
 We have also heard that Queen Mary's University is considering a social change DA and Manchester Metropolitan University are providing a DA in Fashion buying (see our Degree Apprenticeship Handbook).

-The Degree Apprentices that we have met are all delighted with their choice and suggest that they have advanced straight to GO! by being tuition debt free, having a degree plus real skills and in the longer term a job.
+The Degree Apprentices that we have met are all delighted with their choices and suggest that they have advanced straight to GO! by being tuition debt free, having a degree, real skills and in the longer term a job.
+We suspect their parents are too!

 Important note; Degree Apprenticeships are only available to students who are entitled to work in the UK.
 Therefore, overseas students who do not have an eligible work visa can not apply.